mixmix/patchwork-ui/HYPERSCRIPT.md

 I didn't chose React because:

  - I don't have a performance problem.
- - I don't have a data-flow problem.
+ - I don't have a data-flow problem. (*edit: almost true - see the bottom of the page*)
  - I don't have a code organization problem.
  - I do have a templating problem.